Skip to main content

 Known limitations

 • Each Salesforce edition enforces per-org API call quotas.
-When the org returns a 429, TaskJuice surfaces it as a retryable rate-limit error and respects the recommended backoff.
+When the org returns a 429, TaskJuice surfaces it as a retryable rate-limit error and waits exactly as long as the org's Retry-After response asks before retrying, clamped to a sensible ceiling so a single throttled call can never stall a run indefinitely.

 • Production and sandbox orgs are separate environments and require separate connections.
 Pick the correct login host when connecting (login.salesforce.com vs test.salesforce.com).